home-assistant/companion.home-assistant/docs/notifications/basic.md

 id: "notifications-basic"
 ---

 The `mobile_app` notify platform accepts the standard `title`, `message` and `target` parameters used by the notify platform.
 The mobile\_app notify platform supports targets as services.
-As long as you granted notifications permissions during setup, you will find all your devices listed as targets for the notify service with names prefixed `notify.mobile_app_` followed by the Device ID of you device.
+As long as you granted notifications permissions during setup, you will find all your devices listed as targets for the notify action  with names prefixed `notify.mobile_app_` followed by the Device ID of you device.
 This can be checked in the Companion App menu of the [Home Assistant Configuration menu](https://my.home-assistant.io/redirect/config/) and defaults to the name specified in the General>About within the iOS/macOS settings app or under About>Phone in Android settings (with spaces and non alphanumeric characters replaced by underscores).
 A requirement of the notify platform is that you must specify at least `message:` in your payload.
 A minimum working example of a notification is:

 ```yaml
 automation: